16D070061/ChandanKr-resume/_posts/2016-02-24-markdown-common-elements.markdown

 author: johndoe
 description: Markdown summary with different options
 ---
+## First Quantum of Contribution

+Hello All,

+I am back to my very own space.
+I was hoping to write on to this page since a very long time.
+But yeah, if only I could have contributed earlier.
+But better late than never.

+Choosing an organisation is a difficult task in its own.
+It’s like choosing a dish at a restaurent you visited for the first time with all dishes unfamilier.
+Choosing interest over programming language you know is like choosing taste over money.

+After looking for various restaurents in the street, and after going through their menu and prices, finally settled with a restaurent named Scikit-learn, which offered taste of my interest and the money I could afford.

+So, after staring at the menu for a long enough time, I decided to put my money on this.
+The cheapest I could find!! ;)

+And yeah, the food was great, also the price.
+Will be sticking around here for a while at least.

+Let’s dive deeper into the food I had, ohh, the issue I solved.
 <!-- ## Basic formatting

 This note **demonstrates** some of what [Markdown][1] is *capable of doing*.